Laser Tattoo Removal

 Patients request tattoo removal for a variety of reasons.
 Sometimes tattoos that were drawn in jail, the armed forces, or other places with homemade ink fade and don’t look good anymore.
 Often someone comes in with the name of a person with whom they are no longer with.
 Very commonly, patients report that they have entered a different phase of their life, have a new job or a spouse and having a tattoo just doesn’t suit them any longer.
 Sometimes the patient actually DOES want a tattoo, but unfortunately got it done from someone with poor quality and has no choice but to remove it and start over.
-Recently, many patients are required to remove any tattoos due to requirements of the armed forces.
+Many patients are required to remove tattoos due to requirements of the armed forces.

 What are ways of removing a tattoo?

 - Dermabrasion: the skin is “sanded” to remove the surface and middle layers through abrasive friction.

 - Chemical Peels: various types of acids are rubbed into the skin and the tattoo is removed over a period of time.
 Many creams and balms are available on the internet, which generally fall into this category.

 - Excision: the plastic surgeon removes the tattooed skin with a scalpel and closes the wound with stitches.
 In some cases involving large tattoos, a skin graft from another part of the body may be necessary to stitch up the wound.

 The above listed procedures often cause significant scarring, are painful, and/or simply don’t work.